Nissen96/CTF-writeups/_writeups/2022/NC3-CTF-2022/Nissezonen.md

 ![Connection Credentials]({{ site.baseurl }}/assets/CTFs/2022/NC3-CTF-2022/nissezonen/20221211035549.png)

-`nissedev` is a lazy dev and have reused those parameters for their SSH access, giving us access to their account and the second flag:
+`nissedev` is a lazy dev and have reused those credentials for their SSH access, giving us access to their account and the second flag:

 ![SSH Access]({{ site.baseurl }}/assets/CTFs/2022/NC3-CTF-2022/nissezonen/20221211040055.png)